7 Effective Suet Feeders That Attract Woodpeckers! (2021)

 Below is a list of my favorite suet feeders.
 The good news is that I own and have tested all of the products listed below, except for #6 and #7.
 I decided to include these two after hearing such positive reviews from their users, and they represent two different styles that were not on the list.

-If you’re looking for an effective suet feeder that doesn’t cost much money, then this one made by Stokes Select (or any simple cage feeder) is a great choice.
+If you’re looking for an effective suet feeder that doesn’t cost much money, then this one (or any simple cage feeder) is a great choice.

 Birds can cling to the metal sides and slowly eat the suet.
 Once it’s gone, the feeder unlatches easily to place another suet cake inside.

-- Stokes Select also makes another similar cage feeder that I own, but it can hold TWO suet cakes.
-View on Amazon here.
+- Here is another similar cage feeder that I own, but it can hold TWO suet cakes.
+View HERE!

 This suet feeder is currently the one that I have been featuring at my bird feeding station the most!